symfony/symfony/UPGRADE-4.0.md

  * The `cache:clear` command does not warmup the cache anymore.
 Warmup should be done via the `cache:warmup` command.

+ * The "framework.trusted_proxies" configuration option and the corresponding "kernel.trusted_proxies" parameter have been removed.
+Use the `Request::setTrustedProxies()` method in your front controller instead.

  * Support for absolute template paths has been removed.

  * The following form types registered as services have been removed; use their